BrandonSCorry/image-style-transfer/README.md

 [Freaky-Styley Deployed](https://freakey-styley-brt2.herokuapp.com/) (this will build the React app on visit (free Heroku), so the first load may take some time.)

+* Sign-Up is currently required to style transfer images and view/vote on the community page.

 ## Contributing

 If interested in contributing to this project.